-- Physicians To assure the availability of services as needed the services of a physician can be obtained most efficiently on a fee-for-service basis. - Nursing Nursing staff is allowed and may be required, depending on the population served.
-When part of the staff, the nurse should be on duty when the residents are awake and active, and on-call after 10:00 p.m. - Licensed Registered Nurse (RN) Since State licensing requires that all LPN's be supervised by an RN, only larger facilities will generally utilize both type of staff. - Dentistry Dental services can best be made available on a contractual or fee-for-service basis and should be available for annual check-ups and on an "as needed" basis for emergencies. - Health Specialist Special services may be required (such as a gynecologist, where females are in residence). - Therapist, such as Occupational, Physical and Speech Other unique types of therapy are allowable if diagnostically indicated and appropriate for the type of program.
+- Physicians To assure the availability of services as needed the services of a physician can be obtained most efficiently on a fee-for-service basis. - Nursing Nursing staff is allowed and may be required, depending on the population served. - Licensed Registered Nurse (RN) Since State licensing requires that all LPN's be supervised by an RN, only larger programs will generally utilize both types of staff. - Dentistry Dental services can best be made available on a contractual or fee-for-service basis and should be available for annual check-ups and on an "as needed" basis for emergencies. - Health Specialist Special services may be required (such as a gynecologist where females are the primary population served). - Therapist, such as Occupational, Physical and Speech Other unique types of therapy are allowable if diagnostically indicated and appropriate for the type of program.

 Other non-staff costs related to accessing medical services (travel, etc.) are allowable.
-Also, health-related items not covered by Medicaid, i.e., the first \$.50 on prescription drugs, over-the-counter drugs and eyeglasses are allowable as needed.
+Also, health-related items not covered by Medicaid (i.e. over-the-counter drugs and eyeglasses) are allowable as needed.